-For years, footage of this show stay behind locked doors.
-Many feared for the unearthing of this infamous chapter of the AWA, but it has now finally seen the light of day, and we’re here to tell you all about it.
+For years, footage of this show stayed behind locked doors.
+Many feared unearthing this infamous chapter of the AWA, but it has now finally seen the light of day, and we’re here to tell you all about it.

 The AWA Team Challenge Pilot

-But traditionally, the AWA was so strict with rules that the wrestling they presented was dating itself.
-Verne Gagne seemed to fear change even with the wrestling world around him in the mid-’80s being a far cry of the product in the ’60s and ’70s during the AWA’s glory years.
+But traditionally, the AWA was so strict with rules that the wrestling they presented dated itself.
+Verne Gagne seemed to fear change even with the wrestling world around him in the mid-’80s being a far cry from the product in the ’60s and ’70s during the AWA’s glory years.